Coronavirus task force briefs — but not at White House

 Pence announced that 16 states were seeing worrisome increases — up from 12 states on Wednesday.
 He said there still is work to do, but that it was important to reflect on how much the federal and state governments and health care workers have done to respond to the pandemic.

-"This moment in the coronavirus pandemic is different" from the grim days when New York, New Jersey, Connecticut and New Orleans were struggling under the weight of the pandemic, he said.
+"This moment in the coronavirus pandemic is different" from the grim days when New York, New Jersey, Connecticut and New Orleans struggled under the weight of the outbreak, he said.

-America has since accelerated testing to 500,000 a day, which has contributed to the increase in reported new cases, said Pence.
+America has since accelerated testing to 500,000 a day, which has contributed to the increase in reported new cases, Pence said.
 He plans to travel next week to Texas, Arizona and Florida; the previously scheduled trips to the hot spots of COVID-19 were initially to be more political in nature, but will now include greater focus on the virus.
+He said Dr. Deborah Birx, the task force coordinator, will accompany him to Texas and Arizona.

 "I just encourage every American to continue to pray," Pence said in closing.
 "Pray for all the families that have lost loved ones.
 Pray for our health care workers on the front lines.
 And just continue to pray that, by God's grace, every single day we'll each do our part to heal our land."